cmusv/pysheetgrader-core/README.md

     - `test`, which will run the formula of the submission sheet cell against the test cases.
 3. `delta`, which will be used as the precision value of the expected value.
 Will only work for `constant` type.
     - There are `delta` for test cases too, which will be explained on the `test_cases` section.
+4. `soft_formula` type, which is described in the sections below.
+5. `relative` or `relative_f` type, which is described in the sections below.

 ### Alternative cells